 For the valuation of the contingent liabilities, the estimated maximum outflow was considered based on the expected present value of future cash-flows required to settle the contingent liabilities over its lifetime.
 Future Cash-flows were discounted at risk-free rate.
 Additionally, the likelihood of these outcomes (probability of occurrence) was considered in order to determine the value to be recognized on the SII Balance Sheet.
-Following this approach, the overall amount to be recognized in the SII Balance sheet at YE2021 has been calculated at TCHF 221 (YE2020: TCHF 1'661).
+Following this approach, the overall amount to be recognized in the SII Balance sheet at YE2022 has been calculated at TCHF 227 (YE2021: TCHF 221).

-The contingent liabilities are composed of a contingent liability already built in 2017 (TCHF 204), reflecting a possible future risk exposure in some countries with business underwritten under the "Freedom to provide services" framework and contingent liabilities in 2021 for litigation from policyholders (TCHF 17).
-The decrease is caused by two large settlements.
+The contingent liabilities are mainly composed of a contingent liability already built in 2017 and still unchanged (TCHF 204), reflecting a possible future risk exposure in some countries with business underwritten under the "Freedom to provide services" framework and contingent liabilities in 2022 for litigation from policyholders (TCHF 15; YE2021: TCHF 17).

-Due to the uncertainty of occurrence (< 50 %) the contingent liabilities do not qualify as under statutory criteria, resulting in valuation differences of TCHF 221.
+Due to the uncertainty of occurrence (< 50 %) the contingent liabilities do not qualify as under statutory criteria, resulting in valuation differences of TCHF 227.